ErillLab/pHunter/Documentation/benchmarking.md

-As discussed in `user_manual.md`, several changes were made in **pHunt** that were not offered in the **Phisite Promoter Hunter**, including calculating the final score as a summation of Log-Likelihood Ratios and using a smaller window size to compute Gibbs Free Energy.
+As discussed in `user_manual.md`, several changes were made in **pHunt** that were not offered in the **Phisite Promoter Hunter**, including calculating the final score as a summation of Log-Likelihood Ratios and using motif pseudocount values that did not depend on the base pair frequency of the inputted sequence.

 The following document seeks to explore the performance effects of some of these changes